json-schema-org/blog/pages/posts/the-architectural-scope-of-json-schema.md

 For the recent conversations I've had, this second scenario seems to be the case: an implementation has been created _as_ an application that just evaluates instances against schemas.
 But the unification of the application and implementation doesn't mean that they *are* the same thing.

 These applications can be refactored so that the business logic (the implementation) is completely separate from the interface.
-And it's important to recognize that JSON Schema as a specficiation can only cover the implementation part.
+And it's important to recognize that JSON Schema as a specification can only cover the implementation part.

 ## Why any of this matters